Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

   >
   <figcaption>
     Sampling of an application.
-Snapshots of the applications call stack are captured a regular interval to create a statistical profile.
+Snapshots of the applications call stack are captured at regular intervals to create a statistical profile.
   </figcaption>
 </figure>